-The application process is a 7 step process:
+The application process is a 6-step process:

-- 2.1 Application Complete the application form including which body systems for accreditation, and submit the application form to wpi@rtwsa.com with evidence of: - AHRPA registration; - · Qualifications; - · Professional Indemnity Insurance; - Public Liability Insurance; - Current relevant clinical practice in selected body system(s); - · AMA5, AMA4 training (for visual system) or GEPIC/(Psychiatric); and - Previous training (if relevant). - 2.2 Confirmation of having read, understood and agreed to comply with Impairment Assessor Accreditation Scheme document. - 2.3 Eligibility Applications will be considered against the eligibility criteria set out in the Criteria Table (1.11) and Guide for Systems and Specialties (1.12), with those meeting the criteria provided to the Minister for consideration of accreditation. - 2.4 Approval Applicants approved for accreditation will be advised of their specific training requirements. - Training The applicant undertakes the required training within a reasonable timeframe, as detailed in this document. - Testing The applicant successfully completes the relevant competency assessment/s for their approved body system/s. - 2.7 Finalise Upon successful completion of the above, the applicant receives confirmation of accreditation and their details are published on the Whole Person Impairment Assessor List.
+- 2.1 Application Complete the application form including which body system(s) for accreditation, and submit the application form to wpi@rtwsa.com with evidence of: - AHRPA registration; - qualifications; - professional indemnity insurance; - public liability insurance; - current relevant clinical practice in selected body system(s); - AMA5, AMA4 training (for visual system) or GEPIC(Psychiatric); and - previous training (if relevant). - 2.2 Confirmation Applicants are to confirm that they have read, understood and agreed to comply with the Impairment Assessor Accreditation Scheme and that they have completed the mandatory IAAS online module. - 2.3 Eligibility Applications will be considered against the eligibility criteria set out in the Criteria Table (1.11, refer to page 9) and Guide for Systems and Specialties (1.12, refer to page 26).
+Only applications that are assessed as meeting the eligibility criteria will be provided to the Minister for consideration for accreditation. - 2.4 Approval The applicant approved for accreditation will be advised of their specific training requirements. - 2.5 Training The applicant undertakes the required training and competency testing for their approved body system(s), within a reasonable timeframe, as detailed in the document. - 2.6 Finalise Upon successful completion of the above, the applicant receives confirmation of accreditation and their details are published on the Whole Person Impairment Assessor List.